 - When the migration is complete, you will receive a notification in the app and an email confirmation that you are all done.

 - After all, the process is done, take a look, and ensure that everything has made the trip a success.
-You will also see a “continue listening to Google Play Music” row on your home screen to make the transfer a little more seamless as you get acquainted with the YouTube Music app.
+You will see a “Continue listening to Google Play Music” row on your home screen.
+This makes the transfer process smoother as you get familiar with the YouTube Music app.

 File Transfer Through a Web Browser